 - Coconut Crisp Cookies

-- Raw Blueberry Pancakes: make these ahead of time
+- Gluten-Free Blueberry Pancakes: make these ahead of time

-- Chia Pumpkin Muffins: another good one to bring from home
+- Paleo Zucchini Muffins: another good one to bring from home

 - Summer Muesli: Soak this one in coconut milk and add the contents of a probiotic capsule for that yogurt vibe.
 Store in a sealed mason jar overnight and it will be ready come morning.
 Can also swap out the probiotic with a little squeeze of lemon juice.

 When it comes to lunch and dinner, having a cooler available can be super handy so you can bring some fresh veggies along.
-But if your storage options are limited, feel free to simplify recipes as needed to meet your wilderness-cooking needs, and just be sure to store your food packs in the shade, or hang from a tree if animals are around.
-Also know that most fruits and veggies can easily last outside the fridge for 3-4 days in prepped and packed well.
+But if your storage options are limited, feel free to simplify recipes as needed to meet your wilderness-cooking needs.
+Be sure to store your healthy camping food packs in the shade, or hang from a tree if animals are around.
+Also, know that most fruits and veggies can easily last outside the fridge for 3-4 days if prepped and packed well.

-- Adzuki Bean Patties: these can be cooked over a hot plate instead of baking in the oven, or can be made at home and then stored in a cooler.
+- Adzuki Bean Patties: These can be cooked over a hot plate or skillet instead of baking in the oven, or can be made at home and then stored in a cooler.

-- Beaneriffic Chili: nothing like a pot of chili cooking over the open fire!
-Toss the goodness in the pot and let it simmer.
+- Bean Chili: nothing like a pot of chili cooking over the open fire!
+Toss everything in the pot and let it simmer.

-- Tempeh Kebabs: prep these before you leave and celebrate your first night by BBQ-ing them, or roasting them over the campfire!
+- Kebabs: Prep tofu or tempeh kebabs before you leave and celebrate your first night by BBQ-ing them, or roasting them over the campfire!

-- One Pot Veggie Stir Fry: Bring hardier veggies that last a few days without refrigeration like cauliflower, broccoli, cabbage, carrots, onions and garlic.
+- Veggie Stir Fry: Bring hardier veggies that last a few days without refrigeration like cauliflower, broccoli, cabbage, carrots, onions and garlic.